Financial-Times/o-component-boilerplate/README.md

 ```

 ### JavaScript
+_Remember to start your code blocks with <code>```js</code> so your `js` syntax is formatted correctly_

-_Though it's not practical to repeat every aspect of Origami modules convention for every component, **A LOT** of people get tripped up by modules not auto initialising, so this line (remember to change the o-component-boilerplate to your component name) is useful if you have JavaScript:_
+_Though it's not practical to repeat every aspect of Origami modules convention for every component, **A LOT** of people get tripped up by modules not auto initialising, so this line (remember to change the `o-component-boilerplate` to your component name) is useful if you have JavaScript:_

 No code will run automatically unless you are using the Build Service.
 You must either construct an `o-component-boilerplate` object or fire the `o.DOMContentLoaded` event, which oComponent listens for.